-It is important to note that the two components of price change in equation 2, $\delta^k$ and $\pi^k$ , are measured conditional on a fixed set of performance characteristics, z.
-This is evident from the notation on the left side of equation 2, which shows that z does not vary as time and age each move forward by one year.
-Thus, the time-related element of the price change, $\pi^k$ , represents the change in price holding quality fixed, which makes $\pi^k$ a constant-quality price measure.
-For personal computers, constant-quality prices have trended down at a rapid rate, owing in large part to advances in semiconductor chip technology.
-Under standard assumptions of competitive equilibrium, each introduction of a more powerful model at a lower constant-quality price forces down the prices of older models. $\pi^k$ captures this ongoing revaluation.
-The age-related element in the equation, $\delta^k$ , measures the additional decline in asset value that stems from wear-and-tear, reductions in the efficiency of older models, and the approach of the asset's retirement.
-To avoid double-counting, $\delta^k$ cannot include the revaluation effect as well.
+It is important to note that the two components of price change in equation (2), δ^k and π^k , are measured conditional on a fixed set of performance characteristics, z.
+This is evident from the notation on the left side of equation (2), which shows that z does not vary as time and age each move forward by one year.
+Thus, the time-related element of the price change, π^k , represents the change in price when holding quality fixed, which makes π^k a constant-quality price measure.
+For personal computers, constant-quality prices have trended down at a rapid rate, mostly because of advances in semiconductor chip technology.
+Under standard assumptions of competitive equilibrium, each introduction of a more powerful model at a lower constant-quality price forces down the prices of older models.
+The term π^k captures this ongoing revaluation.
+The age-related element in the equation, δ^k , measures the additional decline in asset value that stems from wear and tear, reductions in the efficiency of older models, and the approach of the asset's retirement.
+To avoid double-counting, δ^k cannot include the revaluation effect.

-&lt;sup>2By writing $\delta^k$ and $\pi^k$ without subscripts we have implicitly assumed that both dimensions of price change are constant.
-We have done this only to simplify the notation; the entire discussion would remain valid if we allowed $\delta^k$ and $\pi^k$ to vary with age and time.
+2 By writing δ^k and π^k without subscripts, we have implicitly assumed that both dimensions of price change are constant.
+We have done this only to simplify the notation; the entire discussion would remain valid if we allowed δ^k and π^k to vary with age and time.

 To illustrate these points, consider the following example involving PCs.
-Assume that the price of a new PC is \$1000 every year and that the value of a PC drops 45 percent over the course of a year (the value is \$550 after one year, \$302.50 after two years, and so on).
-The combined effect of depreciation and revaluation, $\delta^k - \pi^k$ , is 45 percent in this example.
-Now, to allocate this loss of value between $\delta^k$ and $\pi^k$ , assume that the quality of new PCs increases 25 percent each year.
-Given the fixed \$1000 price of a new PC, the 25 percent annual increase in quality implies that new PC prices drop 25 percent per year in constant-quality terms; in a competitive equilibrium, the prices of existing models will be pushed down by the same amount.
-Thus, $\pi^k$ (which captures this revaluation effect) would equal negative 25 percent, while $\delta^k$ (which represents the annual loss of value over and above the revaluation effect) would be 20 percent.
-For personal computers, $\delta^k$ largely reflects the influence of obsolescence rather than physical decay.
-Even units that continue to function like new will lose value as they age because they become too slow to perform some tasks efficiently, can no longer run the latest software, or lack features that come to be considered essential.
+Assume that the price of a new PC is \$1,000 every year and that the value of a PC drops 45 percent over the course of a year (the value is \$550 after one year, \$302.50 after two years, and so on).
+The combined effect of depreciation and revaluation, $\delta^k - \pi^k$, is 45 percent in this example.
+Now, to allocate this loss of value between δ^k and π^k , assume that the quality of new PCs increases 25 percent each year.
+Given the fixed \$1,000 price of a new PC, the 25 percent annual increase in quality implies that new PC prices drop 25 percent per year in constant-quality terms; in a competitive equilibrium, the prices of existing models are pushed down by the same amount.
+Thus, π^k (which captures this revaluation effect) would equal negative 25 percent, while $\delta^{\vec{k}}$ (which represents the annual loss of value over and above the revaluation effect) would be 20 percent.
+For personal computers, δ^k largely reflects the influence of obsolescence rather than physical decay.
+Even units that continue to function like new lose value as they age because they become too slow to perform some tasks efficiently, can no longer run the latest software, or lack features that come to be considered essential.

-The literature on capital measurement has used a variety of terms to describe $\delta^k$ and $\pi^k$ , as shown in table 1.
-Consistent with our discussion, Fraumeni (1997) labeled $\delta^k$ as depreciation, $\pi^k$ as the revaluation term, and $\delta^k$ - $\pi^k$ as the combined effect of depreciation and revaluation.
-A number of other terms can be found in the literature for each of these concepts.
-One could make a case for each of these differing sets of terms, but we will use "depreciation" and "revaluation," which strike us as the most intuitive among the alternatives.
+The literature on capital measurement has used different terms to describe δ^k and π^k , as shown in Table 1.
+Consistent with our discussion, Fraumeni (1997) labeled δ^k as depreciation, π^k as the revaluation term, and $\delta^k - \pi^k$ as the combined effect of depreciation and revaluation.
+Several other terms can be found in the literature for each of these concepts.
+One can make a case for each of these differing sets of terms, but we will use depreciation and revaluation, which strike us as the most intuitive among the alternatives.

-User Cost of Capital
+2.2 User Cost of Capital